frochet/quiceh/REPRODUCE.md

 $ ./target/release/quiceh-server --listen PUBIP:PORT --key apps/src/bin/cert.key --cert apps/src/bin/cert.crt --root .

-Create a 10 Gb file.
+Create a 10 Gb file on the server.

+$ dd if=/dev/zero of=10gb count=1000 bs=1000000

 For the client, switch on the "measurements" branch.
 Modify the following script named measure_dl_i71165.sh and available in the root of the repository accordingly to the frequency values of your processor.
-Replace also the server address (https://reverso.info.unamur.be:4433/testfile) with your domain or IP + port, and 10Gb file.
+Replace also the server address (https://reverso.info.unamur.be:4433/10gb) with your domain or IP + port, and 10gb filename.

 ```bash
 MIN=400MHz